sforsoham/sforsoham/README.md

 - 👋 Hi, I’m soham
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on ML and DS